hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 ## Overview

-FCNs and GCNs (1st order, 5th order, 8th order) were used to classify time blocks of fmri data across subjects.
+FCNs and GCNs (1st order, 5th order, 8th order) developed using pytorch were used to classify time blocks of fmri data across subjects.
 The fmri data came from the [Camcan study](https://www.cam-can.org/) and was recorded while subjects watched a Hitchcock movie
 It transpired that the FCNs yielded a better predictive performance.
 FCNs were therefore used in the second part of the study for further analysis.
-This involved parcellating the fmri data into 7 key networks (based on the Scaehfer parcellation) and determining the classification power of each network data separately.
+This involved parcellating the fmri data into 7 key networks based on the [Yeo 7 Network Parcellation](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/brain_parcellation/Schaefer2018_LocalGlobal and determining the classification power of each network separately.

 ## Introduction
 A central goal in neuroscience is to understand the mechanisms in the brain responsible for cognitive functions.
 A recent approach known as “brain decoding ”, involves inferring certain experimental points in time using pattern classification of brain activity across participants.
 Here a multidomain brain decoder was proposed that automatically learns the spatiotemporal dynamics of brain response within a short time window using a deep learning approach.
 The decoding model was evaluated on the fmri recorded from 644 participants from the camcan study recorded while they watched a 7 minute Hitchcock film.
+THe fmri data was of dimension 644 subjects x 193 timepoints x 400 Regions of Interest (ROIs)
-A number of time windows for fmri classification were used including 6 blocks x TR, 8 blocks x TR and 16 blocks x TR, whereby TR is the repetition time (time it takes to scan all slices) and equal to 2.47 secs in this instance.
+A number of time windows for fmri classification were used including 6, 8 and 16 blocks.
+Note that the repetition time (TR) of the fmri data, whci is the time it takes to scan all slices, is equal to 2.47 secs in this instance.
 As mentioned above, the main focus of the analyses was;

 #### 1. Comparison of FCNs vs GCNs
 The classification performance of the FCNs was compared to that of the GCNs to determine which was the optimal classifier in the context of decoding fmri data.